limkokhole/mdurl/README.md

 # mdurl
 mkdir and cd to new directory (increment name with '_'N if duplicated) by pasting url, while the directory name is relevant to url's hostname plus basename.

 Useful if you want to perform new task with an url in an unique directory, without have to think the directory name and cd manually.
-Use `mmurl` will navigate to /tmp directory first automatically.
+Use `mmdurl` will navigate to /tmp directory first automatically.

 Maximum length of directory name is 30, you can change it by look into `[30:]` code.
 ### Usage (while mmdurl (prefix 'm' means t'm'p) is cd to /tmp/ first):